gmac/graphql-stitching-ruby/docs/request.md

 component, or you may invoke them manually:

 1. `request.validate`: runs static validations on the request using the combined schema.
-2. `request.prepare!`: inserts variable defaults and pre-renders skip/include conditional shaping.
-3. `request.plan`: builds a plan for the request.
+2. `request.plan`: builds a plan for the request.
 May act as a setter for plans pulled from cache.
-4. `request.execute`: executes the request, and returns the resulting data.
+3. `request.execute`: executes the request, and returns the resulting data.